fxjung/omodoro/README.md

 - option to abort the current pomodori or break and start the next one
 - commandline argument for user-specific pomodoro cycle
 - _~/.omodoro.conf_ or _APPDATA\omodoro.conf_ configuration file for user-specific pomodoro cycle
-- runs on any system with Python installed - Linux, Windows and others
+- play specified sound on state change (Linux and Mac)
-- play specified sound when on state change
+- runs on any system with Python installed - Linux, Windows and Mac

 ## 2 License